oobabooga/text-generation-webui/10-‐-WSL.md

 If you face any issues or need to troubleshoot, you can always refer to the official Microsoft documentation for WSL: https://docs.microsoft.com/en-us/windows/wsl/

-#### WSL2 performance using /mnt:
+### WSL2 performance using /mnt:

-when you git clone a repository, put it inside WSL and not outside.
+When you git clone a repository, put it inside WSL and not outside.
 To understand more, take a look at this [issue](https://github.com/microsoft/WSL/issues/4197#issuecomment-604592340)

-## Bonus: Port Forwarding
+### Bonus: Port Forwarding

 By default, you won't be able to access the webui from another device on your local network.
 You will need to setup the appropriate port forwarding using the following command (using PowerShell or Terminal with administrator privileges).